Breaking Down the Barriers: Quantum Computing Basics Explained!

 Superposition

 Superposition is the idea that particles can exist in multiple states simultaneously.
-For example, a particle can be in two different locations at the same time or spin be up and down simultaneously.
+For example, a particle can be in two different locations at the same time or spin up and down simultaneously.
 This principle has profound implications for computing, as it allows quantum computers to perform many calculations in parallel and at once.

 Entanglement